anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 ## 2.8 NFVI Test Cases Requirements
 The objective of this chapter is to describe the requirements for NFVI test cases as derived from the reference model and architecture for the LFN-based compliance program.
-This set of requirements eventually determines the scope of the compliance program and the corresponding list of test cases included in the complaince program.
+This set of requirements eventually determines the scope of the compliance program and the corresponding list of test cases included in the compliance program.
 In particular, this chapter extends the generic list of NFVI test case requirements which is provided in Section [Test Case Selection Requirements](../../../ref_model/chapters/chapter08.md#824-test-case-selection-requirements) of the reference model.

 <a name="2.8.1"></a>
 ### 2.8.1 Generic Requirements on Test Cases

-All test cases must fullfil the generic requirements listed in Section [Test Case Selection Requirements](../../../ref_model/chapters/chapter08.md#824-test-case-selection-requirements) of the reference model.
+All test cases must fulfill the generic requirements listed in Section [Test Case Selection Requirements](../../../ref_model/chapters/chapter08.md#824-test-case-selection-requirements) of the reference model.

 In addition, for test cases targeting the NFVI compliance program, the following requirements must be met: